MiHoyoverse-Genshin-Download/DaWei-Drone/README.md

 Phone app, server and hardware code plus Facial recognition models provided and ready to go. total setup for each drone takes less than 2hours.

+This project will make DaWei and Hoyoverse employees very "unlucky" in this F2P labeled world, by creating fake randomness for their artifacts and losing all 50/50s with 85+ wishes in real life. making this world only playable if they pay 500$ per month for this F2P world.